Top 7 Low-Cost Artifacts for Any Commander Magic Deck

 2. Mana Crypt

 Yikes.
 This card offers whoever happens to draw it first a huge advantage, as they'll be playing their higher-cost spells much sooner.
 Mana Crypt isn't a land, so it won't hamper your land play for the turn.
 It does, however, (for no mana cost!) tap to add two colorless mana each turn!

 The only downside is that on each of your upkeeps, you flip a coin, and lose 3 life if you lose the flip.
 That's unfortunate, but only has a 50% chance to activate each turn, and hardly distracts from the awesome extra two mana each turn.

 Considered by many to be the best card ever printed, Sol Ring simply adds two colorless mana to your pool each turn.
 Like the artifacts listed today, it isn't land, so when you stack the effects of your land play each turn with the bonus mana from Sol Ring or Mana Crypt, you'll be casting Sun Titans before your opponents can even conceivably muster a defense.

 While I always love drawing an early Sol Ring, I'll admit I think it should go to the ban list, as it offers whoever is lucky enough to get it first a generous advantage.
 It's at least already banned in standard play, so don't fret there!

 Future of Magic

 Hopefully you've discovered some new, efficient artifacts to bolster your decks.
 Don't underestimate the importance of mana gathering early in Commander games; artifacts are an excellent way to out-resource your opponent early on.
 And stay sharp—we have plenty more card types to cover.

-Feel free to vote for your favorite of today's cards, and I'll see you at our next countdown!
+But as we eagerly await MTG's next booster set, vote for your favorite of today's cards and I'll see you at our next countdown!